An Official Website of the Commonwealth of Kentucky

 The National Historic Preservation Act of 1966 requires states and territories across the nation to establish this record, calling for the State Historic Preservation Officer (SHPO) to "conduct a comprehensive statewide survey of historic properties and maintain inventories of such properties."
 The survey is used to help select resources for nomination to the National Register of Historic Places.
 National Register listing establishes a site’s eligibility for grants and tax benefits, and provides planning data for federal, state, and local projects.

 By examining historic resources (buildings, structures, sites and objects), gathering data from those examinations, conducting related research, and maintaining records of that research, state historic preservation offices establish the baseline data needed to help make informed decisions about historic properties.
 States, including Kentucky, also inventory archaeological resources, preserving a record of both prehistory and the early historical period.
-In Kentucky, the archaeological survey database is maintained by the Office of State Archaeology and the Kentucky Archaeological Survey.
+In Kentucky, the archaeological survey database is maintained by the Office of State Archaeology.

 Today the focus of survey activities has broadened to better reflect the ethnic and cultural diversity of Kentucky's historic resources.
 This required a shift to a more comprehensive view of the types historic properties and sites that make Kentucky unique, including not only houses but barns and outbuildings, commercial buildings, industrial sites, cemeteries, monuments, objects such as stone fences, and landscapes.
 This approach continues to expand our view of the state's rich past, as surveying historic resources is an ongoing process of discovery and learning.